IN Adventure , Alps , Hiking , Hiking blog , Karavanke , Karawanks , mountaineering , mountains , Slovenia , Winter

 After the copious amounts of rain and flooding in November, the weather finally turned around in December treating us with plenty of sunshine together with spectacular sunrises and sunsets (remember Bled?).
 However, if December was beautiful, then January went beyond all expectations.
 Only three days in January passed with less than an hour of sunshine, and as many as 22 days with almost unbelievable six hours or more of sunshine!
 Seriously, it’s been the most perfect two months for great hikes! {so perfect that I even started to appreciate a day of rain to take a breather?!}

-On a particularly sunny day with perfectly blue skies and relatively warm temperatures for January, the Karawanks called again.
+On a particularly sunny day with perfectly blue skies and relatively warm temperatures for January, the Karavanke Alps called again.
 In fact, just a week after climbing the close-by Mt.
 Stol a good part of the snow had already melted away and the snow that remained was softened by the warm sun.
 To say the least, the conditions were incredible for January with practically no ice or risk of an avalanche.
 Nonetheless, perfect conditions aside, it’s always non-negotiable in winter to have solid hiking experience, and the right gear – crampons and an ice axe (and experience!) for climbing bare and exposed peaks.

 I parked my car and started the hike towards the most western 2K peak in the Košuta Massif, Veliki Vrh.
-At 2,088 m, Veliki Vrh is one of the six peaks over 2,000 m in the impressive 10-km-long mountain massif in the central Karawanks.
+At 2,088 m, Veliki Vrh is one of the six peaks over 2,000 m in the impressive 10-km-long mountain massif in the central Karavanke.
 To be precise, my plan for the day was to first climb Mt.
 Kofce, a 1,967-meter peak above a hut, and from there follow the ridge to Mt.
 Veliki Vrh, 2,088 m.
 From the peak, I would descend directly down to the hut and then back to the car.

 The first part of the hike winded through a tall spruce forest and right on the rim of the tree line at 1,488 m I was greeted by the Kofce mountain hut.
-Like many huts in the Karawanks, the Kofce Hut is also famous for the traditional pastry “štruklji”, cooked for generations, yet revisited and served in authentic tasty combinations.
+Like many huts in the Karavanke, the Kofce Hut is also famous for the traditional pastry “štruklji”, cooked for generations, yet revisited and served in authentic tasty combinations.
 So famous that they even opened their own štruklji shop in the central Ljubljana market a few years ago!

 Traditionally filled with either cottage cheese or walnuts, you can opt for more modern tastes in the Kofce Hut like dark chocolate and raspberry, or wild blueberries.
 A must try!